-The Ambassador Program allows current UConn ECE Students the opportunity to support their Site Representative as a peer mentor who assists with the UConn ECE student registration process.
-This is an important leadership opportunity which requires a very outgoing student who will engage with their peers – to communicate the benefits of UConn ECE to the next class of students, support student registration by arranging for after school registration periods, speak at class assemblies, or promote UConn ECE at other dedicated times in their high school.
+The Ambassador Program allows current UConn ECE Students the opportunity to support their Site Representative as a peer mentor who helps in the process of UConn ECE student registration.
+This is an important leadership opportunity which requires a very outgoing student who will engage with their peers – communicating the benefits of UConn ECE to the next generation of students, supporting student registration by arranging for afterschool registration periods and/or speaking at class assemblies.
 For additional details, please see your high school UConn ECE Site Representative.

 Request a Transcript